Former ‘Pump Rules’ Star Faith Stowers Talks About Being The Show’s Only Black Cast Member: ‘It Was A Lot’

-Former Vanderpump Rules star Faith Stowers discussed her time on the show and how she felt about being the only black cast member during an Instagram Live Interview with Candace Renee Rice on omfgrealitytv2 Wednesday.
+Former Vanderpump Rules star Faith Stowers discussed her time on the show and how she felt being the only black cast member during an Instagram live interview with Candace Renee Rice on omfgrealitytv2 Wednesday.

 Faith talked about how she was “the only black person” on Vanderpump Rules.